SciStarter/Circuit/frontend/README.md

 SUPERUSER_EMAIL    | Set this to the email address you want to use for accessing the [management area](http://127.0.0.1:8000/api/v1/manage/) of your local install.
 SUPERUSER_PASSWORD | Set this to the password you want to use for accessing the management area.

-Now we can run the server by changing to the ../api folder and doing:
+Now we can run the server opening a command line window in the api folder and doing:

     cargo run